 I have a lesson to help you add diversity into your curriculum by using old proverbs taken from many different religious, ethnic and cultural groups.
 Included in this activity is a list proverbs that you’ll be using.
 To make this activity even more fun and meaningful, have your class ask their parents, grandparents, aunts, uncles to share some old sayings and explain how they began.

 Now, have your students break into collaborative groups of 2, 3, or 4, whichever works best for you.
 Let them know that they will use their inference abilities to make an educated guess about the meanings of some proverbs/sayings.
-Pass out the proverb list that I’ve included as a FREEBIE for this month.
+Use the list of proverbs FREEBIE in my RESOURCE GEMS Library when you sign up for my email newsletter..
 Give the students time to discuss their meanings with each other.
 Then have a class discussion to make sure they are correct in their thinking.

 Here are some important points to bring up.